Qiskit/qiskit-ibm-runtime/docs/sessions.rst

    .. note::
     * The queuing time does not decrease for the first job submitted within a session.
 Therefore, a session does not provide any benefits if you only need to run a single job.
-    * Since data from the first session job is cached and used by subsequent jobs, if the first job is cancelled, subsequent session jobs will all fail.
+    * If the first session job is cancelled, subsequent session jobs will all fail.

 * When using sessions, the uncertainty around queuing time is significantly reduced.
 This allows better estimation of a workload's total runtime and better resource management.
 * In a device characterization context, being able to run experiments closely together helps prevent device drifts and provide more accurate results.